Chapter 13 : Year 2: Harry Potter's Girlfriend

 “Will you wake your sister when you’re up there?” she asked.
 “She’ll miss training if she sleeps any longer.”

-Ron nodded and began making his way up the stairs, three steps at the time – which was only possible thanks to his long legs.
-He continued past his own room to the top floor, which consisted of only Ginny’s bedroom.
-The door was closed, and he knocked on it.
+Ron nodded and began making his way up the stairs, three steps at the time—which was only possible thanks to his long legs.
+He stopped before he reached his own room on the top floor and knocked on the door to Ginny’s bedroom, which was just below his.

 “Gin?
 Are you decent?”

 When he didn’t get a response, he turned the knob and pushed the door open.
 He stepped inside and looked around.
 The bed was empty, and had it not been for the fact that it was perfectly made, he would have just assumed that she was in the bathroom.
-He furrowed his eyebrows, left the room again and called out to his mother:
+Furrowing his eyebrows, Ron headed out the door again, closed it behind him and called out to his mother: